Abhishek3yadav/M2-EmbSys/README.md

 # M2-EmbSys
-Embedded System design and simulation of circuit
+Embedded System design and simulation of circuits